mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/theme-development.md

 different way to achieve the same look.

-Using CSS and tags (including `DIV`s) reduces markup code, speeds up page downloads, separates content from it's visual presentation, and brings your code closer to web standards compliance--all while making your website more appealing to search engine spiders.
+Using CSS and tags (including `DIV`s) reduces markup code, speeds up page downloads, separates content from its visual presentation, and brings your code closer to web standards compliance--all while making your website more appealing to search engine spiders.

 For layout we tend to use `DIV` tags as the `DIV` tag defines a division/section in a document.